Fibular Translation Test

 What are syndesmosis injuries?

-Symptoms of syndesmosis injuries include anterolateral ankle pain proximal to the anterior inferior tibiofibular ligament, accompanied by tenderness and swelling (Karadsheh, 2019).
+Symptoms of syndesmosis injuries include anterolateral ankle pain proximal to the anterior inferior tibiofibular ligament, accompanied by tenderness and swelling.
 Patients may struggle to bear weight, particularly when the interosseous membrane is involved.
 Diagnosis relies on clinical suspicion, palpation for tenderness over the syndesmosis, and specific provocative tests like the squeeze and external rotation stress tests.

-Imaging, such as radiographs and MRI, aids in confirming the diagnosis, especially when syndesmotic injuries are suspected with normal radiographs.
+Imaging, such as radiographs and MRIs, aids in confirming the diagnosis, especially when syndesmotic injuries are suspected.
 Treatment varies depending on the severity of the injury.
-Nonoperative approaches involve immobilization with a CAM boot or cast and a physical therapy program.
-Operative management, including syndesmosis screw fixation or suture button fixation, is indicated for more severe cases with instability or associated fractures.
+Nonoperative approaches involve immobilization with a CAM boot or cast, and physical therapy programs.
+You may also resort to operative management, including syndesmosis screw fixation or suture button fixation, for more severe cases with instability or associated fractures.

 How to diagnose syndesmosis injuries